Best trail running shorts 2023: for training and racing on technical terrain

 These trail running shorts from French running specialists Salomon feature an excellent integrated inner tight, which offers superb support and prevents (or lessens the chances of) the wearer suffering chafing in the cruelest areas.
 The inner is reasonably breathable and the outer material has mesh along the upper thigh to help with venting and airflow.
 The main material is very lightweight and dries out quickly after getting wet.
 The waist is elasticated, with a draw cord for extra security.

 The small back pocket, which zips shut so you can place things in it with confidence, is located centrally on the rear of the waistband, so the contents don’t jiggle around and annoy you when you’re in motion.
-Sadly, there are no other pockets or pouches for stashing gels and so on – a strange omission.
+On test we were disappointed to find that there are no other pockets or pouches for stashing gels and so on – a strange omission.

 Available in a range of colors, some with patterns, the Agile 2-in-1 shorts have reflective details on the sides and front, for security when running in places where there are vehicles after dark, but an extra high-vis flourish on the rear would have been a nice touch.